-Brokers entering the settlement process made it possible that the two banks would not even know with whom they have dealt with until they have already entered into the agreement.
+Brokers entering the settlement process made it possible that the two banks would not even know with whom they have dealt until they have already entered into the agreement.
 The loans were viewed as loans to the brokers and loans from the brokers.
 Brokers were now indispensable.

 The Role played by Harshad Mehta.

 Harshad Mehta used to broker the RF deals as mentioned above.
 He managed to convince the banks to have the cheques drawn in his name.
 He would then manage to transfer the money deposited in his account into the stock markets.
 Harshad Mehta then took advantage of the broken system and took the scam to new levels.